ebi-ait/ingest-core/docs/ingest-api-walkthrough.md

 ```

 # Privacy
-This API require limited processing of personal data.
+This API requires limited processing of personal data.
 For more information, please read our [privacy policy](http://www.ebi.ac.uk/data-protection/privacy-notice/human-cell-atlas-ingest-access-service).